ONSdigital/eq-survey-runner-benchmark/doc/performance-testing/cloud-run/0003_stress-test-january-2022.md

 - 57 instances:
     - 317,880 x `429 errors` - `The request was aborted because there was no available instance.`
     - 301 x `502 errors`
-- 58 instances: 405,414 x `429 erros` - `The request was aborted because there was no available instance.`
+- 58 instances: 405,414 x `429 errors` - `The request was aborted because there was no available instance.`
 - 59 instances:
     - 701,000 x `429 errors` - `The request was aborted because there was no available instance.`
     - 92 x `502 errors`